Home | Browse Topics | Individual rights & freedoms | Privacy and information | How you can access your information and correct it if necessary

 Usually, the organisation must make the information available in the way that you prefer – such as by giving you a written copy.
 However, the organisation might sometimes be able to justify giving access in a different way – for example, getting you to come in and look at the information if you’ve requested access to a particularly large amount of information.

-When can my request be refused?
+When can my request for information be refused?

 Privacy Act 2020, ss 46, 49–53